nclient/NClient/README.md

 ```C#
 [Facade] public interface IMyClient { ... }
 ```
-`Api` attribute is an equivalent of `ApiController` attribute from ASP.NET Core.
+`Api` attribute is an equivalent of `ApiControllerAttribute` from ASP.NET Core.
 ```C#
 [Api] public interface IMyController { ... }
 ```
-The base URL route for API can be set by `Path` attribute.
+The base URL route for API can be set by `PathAttribute`.
 ```C#
 [Path("api")] public interface IMyClient { ... }
 ```
 #### Method attributes
 Each method must have an HTTP attribute that defines the request method.
-There are four types of such attributes: `GetMethod`, `PostMethod`, `PutMethod`, `DeleteMethod`.
+There are four types of such attributes: `GetMethodAttribute`, `PostMethodAttribute`, `PutMethodAttribute`, `DeleteMethodAttribute`.
 ```C#
 public interface IMyClient { [GetMethod] Entity[] Get(); }
 ```